Fourqui/tv/README.md

 Examples: **abc-7-koat-us.png | discovery-channel-us.png | syfy-br.png | fox-crime-it.png | kanal-5-se.png**

-Plus channels are identified with "plus", example: **challenge-plus-uk.png** For Australia the +2 channels are **fox-hits-plus-2-au.png**
+Time delay channels are identified with "plus", example: **challenge-plus-uk.png** For Australia the +2 channels are **fox-hits-plus-2-au.png**

 If ampersand(&) is present in channel name then it will be replaced with "and", example: **a-and-e-us.png**

-For channels that dont authenticate with a network affiliate or Owned-and-operated station then I will use the city/county/state.
+For channels that dont authenticate with a network affiliate or Owned-and-operated station then I will use the call sign and/or city/region.

 Example: **7-news-miami-wsvn-us.png | 7-news-boston-whdh-us.png**

-**Be aware of the dash when searching for a logo in a long list of channels, include it in your search.**
+**Be aware of the dash when searching for a logo in a long list of channels, include it in your search.
+You can also write your search string without the dashes and spaces, it might give better results**

-Example: **channel-4** instead of **channel 4**.
+Example: **channel-4** instead of **channel 4, or just channel4**

 A horizontal version of a logo will have hz in its name if there's a regular version also.
-Example: bbc-world-news-hz-uk.png.
+Example: **bbc-world-news-hz-uk.png**

 This project is possible thanks to Creative Commons ShareAlike licenses, CC BY-SA and CC BY-NC-SA.
 By using the logos you have to agree with the following: The logo you are about to use is the intellectual property of the copyright, trademark holder and is offered to you as a convenience for lawful use.